 Dr. Gardocki taught in the general practice residency at the Meriter Hospital Dental Clinic for 34 years until its closing in 2015.
 She has served as a trustee and board member for the Dane County Dental Society, and has worked at Access Community Health Center serving public health needs.
 Her volunteer efforts have taken her all the way to the orphanages of Romania where she has treated hundreds of children in several different locations.
 Her professional affiliations include: The American Dental Association, The Wisconsin Dental Association, The Academy of General Dentistry, The American Society of Dental Anesthesiologists, and Tempo International.
 In 2004, Dr. Gardocki was awarded the American Red Cross Hometown Hero Award for Health Care for her work in Romania.

-Outside of work, Dr. Gardocki enjoys spending time with her husband Jon and her two children Paul and Alina.
-She also has a strong passion for dog rescue, often opening her home to rescues from high-kill shelters.
+Outside of work, Dr. Gardocki enjoys spending time with her husband and her two children.
+She has a strong passion for dog rescue, often opening her home to rescues from high-kill shelters.
 Dr. Gardocki was a former college athlete.
-She was inducted into her hometown sports hall of fame and she still holds career ERA pitching records for the University of Michigan softball team.
+She was inducted into her hometown sports hall of fame, and she still holds career ERA pitching records for the University of Michigan softball team.

 Adina Ness, DDS, MS

 Dr. Adina was born and raised in Romania.
-Her father was the director of an orphanage and she spent many hours with him helping to care for the children.
-Through that experience she developed an enormous heart and desire to help people.
-While there, she recognized the tremendous need for medical and dental care, and that influenced her decision to become a dentist.
+Her father was the director of an orphanage.
+Dr. Adina spent many hours with him helping to care for the children.
+Through that experience, she developed an enormous heart and a desire to help people.
+While there, she recognized the tremendous need for medical and dental care.
+This observation influenced her decision to become a dentist.
 For many years, Dr. Adina has been providing free dental care to underserved children in Romania, Central America, and the United States.

 Dr. Adina completed her Doctor of Dental Medicine degree in Romania and later in the United States.
 She completed her Doctor of Dental Surgery degree at the University of Minnesota School of Dentistry.
 She has over 20 years of dental experience in both Europe and the United States.
 Having practiced in the public and private sector, in rural and urban areas, Dr. Adina relates well with patients from diverse social backgrounds and cultures.
-Dr. Adina holds a Master of Science degree in Career and Technical Education from University of Wisconsin and a Dental Hygiene degree from Madison College where she is an instructor and in 2017 received the “Distinguished Alumnus Award.”
+Dr. Adina holds a Master of Science degree in Career and Technical Education from University of Wisconsin and a Dental Hygiene degree from Madison College where she is now an instructor.
+In 2017, Dr. Adina received the “Distinguished Alumnus Award” from Madison College.